nblade66/MagicFormula/README.md

 * Making the code more modular, so that the functions can run on their own without breaking.
 This is pretty low priority, though.
 * Increasing speed of data fetching
 * Updating Market Caps using Threading
+* Remove stock tickers with missing information.
+Currently missing information is set to 0, which could have issues when it comes to things like debt.